SainsburyWellcomeCentre/PhieldsExperiments/README.md

 ### Deploy

 The `Deploy.ps1` contains scripts which can be installed in each local experiment repository to ensure that the environment is reset to the correct configuration whenever the repository switches to a different experimental branch.
-To install run `Deploy.cmd` files into the `root` folder.
+To install run `Deploy.cmd` files from the `root` folder.

 ### Data Transfer